sergiosja/Mega-Yatzy/README.md

 This is a fullstack project I developed with JavaScript, HTML/EJS and CSS for the frontend (client-side), and JavaScript in Node.js for the backend (server-side).
 Users and scores are saved in a PostgreSQL database.
 The passwords are salted and hashed upon saving, though I would still recommend you use a strong password. <br>

-As of right now, the project only runs locally on my machine, but I plan on putting it up somewhere this fall :)
+As of right now, the project only runs locally on my machine, but I plan on putting it up as soon as I get my hands on a Raspberry Pi :)